Władysław III Spindleshanks: Election of Henry I the Bearded as Governor of Krakow

 Unfortunately, the political situation soon turned against Władysław Spindleshanks.
 His nephew Władysław Odonic, defeated and imprisoned by him, could escape to Płock and resume the war against him, which made the Duke of Greater Poland unable to prepare for the expected invasion against Konrad I of Masovia (who became now an ally of Odonic).
-Therefore, he decided with the approval of Kraków citizens (led by the powerful families of Odrowąż and Gryfici), to choose Silesian Duke Henry I the Bearded as ruler of the city, but only with the title of governor.
-Spindleshanks concession was given probably for the military support that Henry I give to him; in addition, the Silesian Duke obtain the promise of inheritance over Greater Poland, which was indeed a violation of the provisions contained in the Congress of Cienia, where Spindleshanks declared that Bolesław V was his heir.
+Therefore, he decided, with the approval of Kraków citizens (led by the powerful families of Odrowąż and Gryfici), to choose Silesian Duke Henry I the Bearded as ruler of the city, but only with the title of governor.
+Spindleshanks' concession was probably given for the military support that Henry I gave to him; in addition, the Silesian Duke obtained the promise of inheritance over Greater Poland, which was indeed a violation of the provisions contained in the Congress of Cienia, where Spindleshanks declared that Bolesław V was his heir.

 War against Konrad I of Masovia and Władysław Odonic

 Konrad I's military attack on Lesser Poland took place in the summer of 1228.
 The expedition, however, didn't bring success, because he was surprisingly attacked by Prince Henry, eldest son and heir of Henry I the Bearded, who successfully defeated the Masovian Duke in the Battles of Międzyborzem, Skałą and Wrocieryżem.
 Konrad didn't give up and one year later he again started military operations, this time with better results, especially after the capture and imprisonment of Henry I after a supposed meeting in Spytkowice; this event successfully paralyzed the opponents of his late brother Leszek the White and Konrad managed to control most of Lesser Poland, although he released Henry I from captivity thanks to the efforts of his wife Hedwig of Andechs.
-Immediately, he deprived his nephew Bolesław V from the Duchy of Sandomierz and invested his own son Bolesław with this land.
+Immediately, he deprived his nephew Bolesław V of the Duchy of Sandomierz and invested his own son Bolesław with this land.
 Shortly thereafter, Konrad I and his ally Odonic began the direct war against Spindleshanks.
 Konrad I unsuccessfully besieged Kalisz, despite the help of Russian troops.
-Spindleshanks, too busy in his fight against Odonic in the north, couldn't came in time to aid the city; however, the powerful city walls were too much for the Silesian Duke, who was forced to withdraw.
+Spindleshanks, too busy in his fight against Odonic in the north, couldn't come in time to aid the city; however, the powerful city walls were too much for the Silesian Duke, who was forced to withdraw.

 Defeat and escape

-Spindleshanks was soon defeated by his nephew under unknown circumstances, and forced to flee at the court of Duke Casimir I of Opole in Racibórz.
+Spindleshanks was soon defeated by his nephew under unknown circumstances and forced to flee to the court of Duke Casimir I of Opole in Racibórz.
 The deposition of young Bolesław V by his uncle was the excuse for Henry I to attack the Masovian Duke.
-Spindleshanks also took advantage of this, and renewed his alliance with the Silesian Duke, with the formally transfer of all his rights over both Greater and Lesser Poland to Henry I.
+Spindleshanks also took advantage of this and renewed his alliance with the Silesian Duke, with the formal transfer of all his rights over both Greater and Lesser Poland to Henry I.